dschneider/to/README.md

 * Type `to FOLDER_NAME` in your terminal

-If more than one project folder containing the given folder name is found, the program will prompt you to chose a folder. `To` does a partial match on your folder name.
+If more than one project folder containing the given folder name is found, the program will prompt you to choose a folder. `To` does a partial match on your folder name.

 ## TODO